nest-desktop/nest-desktop/docs/lecturer/first-steps.rst

    * run a simulation
    * analyze the activity data
    * visualize the results
-   * document simulation for the protocol
+   * document a simulation for the protocol